u-t-autonomous/PX4_advanced_control/README.md

 To install the required packages, follow the ROS_Gazebo_PX4_Setup guide.
 Some information may be outdated, so check the PX4 documentation for updates.
 The following package versions have been successfully tested:

-* PX4 - v1.9.2
+* PX4 - 1.9.2 on Ubuntu 18.4 / 1.9.0dev on Hexacopter
-* Mavros - v0.33.4
+* Mavros - 0.32.1 on Ubuntu 18.4 / 1.3.0 on Odroid
-* Mavlink - origin/debian/kinetic/mavlink (we are running ROS melodic, but the kinetic branch is the right version for Mavlink)
+* Mavlink - origin/debian/kinetic/mavlink (we are running ROS melodic, but the kinetic branch is the right version for Mavlink) / 1.0 (!?) on Odroid

 To see which versions you are running, `roscd <pkg>` and run `git branch -a`.
 If the git head is not pointing to the same version as the one above, use `git checkout tags/v<x.xx.x>` to checkout the right version.